pacificclimate/climate-explorer-frontend/src/components/graphs/README.md

     specifically, characterize what `meta` contains.
     - `meta`: Array of metadata, collectively describing all available datasets matching the specified context of model, variable, experiment.
-    - `getMetadata` Function returning an array of promises for metadata (not necessarily the same kind as elements of `meta`) describing the specific datasets to display in this graph.
+    - `getMetadata` Function returning an array of metadata (not necessarily the same kind as elements of `meta`) describing the specific datasets to display in this graph.
 This function may take an argument that controls what metadata is returned.